Daily Practice for Staying Human: Same Rhythm, Different System.

 Start where you are.
 And if my tone doesn’t fit today, try a different one.

-The practice doesn’t need you to match me.
+The practice doesn’t need you to match it.

 It needs you to meet you.